AllenInstitute/vis/site/src/content/docs/reference/using-packages.md

 ---
 title: Using Packages
-description: A reference page in my new Starlight docs site.
+description: A reference page to install and use the vis packages.
 ---

 The `vis` project contains multiple packages, each of which is published to the Allen Institute internal GitHub NPM package registry.